Welcome to MusicDayz

 Judy Garland and her children arrive by train in New York City, USA, to fulfil her upcoming dates at The Town And Country Club in Brooklyn.
 On her arrival, Garland is met by tax demands relating to earnings in prvious years in New York State.

-Barbra Streisand continues with a month-long residency at The Caucus Club, Detroit, Michigan, USA.
+Barbra Streisand continues with a month-long residency at The Caucus Club in Detroit, Michigan, USA.

-Barbra Streisand plays the seventh of ten nights at The Caucus Club in Detroit, Michigan, USA.
+Barbra Streisand plays the fifth of ten nights at The Caucus Club in Detroit, Michigan, USA.

-Barbra Streisand plays the fourteenth night in a month-long engagement at The Bon Soir Club, New York City, USA.
+Barbra Streisand plays the thirteenth night in a month-long engagement at The Bon Soir Club, New York City, USA.

-Barbra Streisand plays the fifth of twenty-seven nights at The Caucus Club, Detroit, Michigan, USA.
+Barbra Streisand plays the seventeenth of twenty-seven nights at The Caucus Club, Detroit, Michigan, USA.

 Judy Garland appears on the British tv show Sunday Night At The London Palladium, in London, England, UK, Europe, and gives her fee to a thalidomide charity.